 - Synthesize collected data for use in primary and secondary prevention across the lifespan.

-- Formulate a holistic plan of care that integrates the Schuler Nurse Practitioner Practice model and/or theories of family, culture, health, caring, and community for select acute and chronic conditions across the lifespan.
+- Formulate a holistic plan of care that integrates the theories of family, culture, health, caring, growth and development and/or community for select acute and chronic conditions across the lifespan.

 - Analyze the role of the family practice nurse practitioner.